-Newly Admitted Advanced Special Students (non-degree seeking) should inform the university of their intention to accept admission through the admissions website.
+Newly Admitted Advanced Special Students (non-degree seeking) should inform the university of their intention to inform the university of their intention to accept admission through the admissions website.

 Since Advanced Special Students have not applied to a degree program, all advising is handled via the Graduate School.
 Please contact their offices via email for advising assistance.